-Am I willing to wait long time for something to happen?
+Am I willing to wait a long time for something to happen?

 What would I feel if nothing happened?

-If nothing happens within next few years, who am I going to blame for this?
+If nothing happens within the next few years, who am I going to blame for this?

-How would it feel if you could just start now without waiting?
+How would it feel to start now without waiting?

 My guess is that perhaps you are willing to wait but without the guarantee of the success and especially if nothing would happen in few years’ time you could grow a little impatient and frustrated.
 You could possibly look back and think “Why have I waisted all this time?”
 Even if it did work for you once in the past, you wouldn’t be here reading this article if your gut feeling wasn’t telling you this isn’t the way to go.
 This isn’t good enough.